 Manager, 3D Printing Laboratory

-Jacob Adrian Lorella is a 3rd year college student taking up BS Pharmacy at Central Philippine University as his pre-med course in pursuing his dreams of becoming a doctor.
-As the Covid 19 pandemic is still a concern for in-person classes to be held, he works to manage the 3D Printing Laboratory.
-Jacob has always been interested in computers and learned 3D printing online through video tutorials since 2016.
-He is in charge of the operation of the four more advanced 3D printers for this diorama project.
+Jacob Adrian Lorella is a 3rd-year College student taking up B.S.
+Pharmacy at Central Philippine University as his pre-medical course in pursuing his dreams of becoming a doctor.
+As the COVID-19 pandemic is still a concern for in-person classes, he works to manage the 3D Printing Laboratory.
+Jacob has always been interested in computers and he learned 3D printing online through video tutorials since 2016.
+He is in charge of the operation of the four (4) more advanced 3D printers for this diorama project.

 The Miniature Artists